kw7oe/kw7oe.github.io/content/posts/what-you-might-want-to-know-about-genserver.md

 _Disclaimer: I am no expert in Elixir, Erlang and GenServer.
 What I wrote, might be wrong too.
 However, I tried my best to cross check multiple sources on what I wrote to ensure the correctness.
-I have attached the relavant links I refered to while writing this article for further references.
+I have attached the relevant links I referred to while writing this article for further references.
 Some of the points are purely my opinion based on my limited knowledge and experience.
 Do take it as a grain of salt._